Think About the Future

 Besides the few surviving designs based on much earlier work there has been nothing new in the massless speaker world that has made it past the theoretical or prototype level in over the last 20 years.
 That's not to say it has been a stagnant area with many attempts being made to take products to market, a lot of research and patents galore.

-Notable more recent patents include the corona wind wire based speaker of Howard 1997, Sony's own plasma tweeter application 2008 and a microwave based plasma tweeter (can't see anything to go wrong there) from Wenjie 2018.
+Notable more recent patents include the corona wind wire based speaker of Howard 1997, Sony's own plasma tweeter application 2008 (not granted) and a microwave based plasma tweeter (can't see anything to go wrong there) from Wenjie 2018.

 You can use ions to move